 In our opinion, only permissioned tokens are suitable to issue security tokens because there cannot be a total, uncontrolled, freedom in the transaction of such instruments and, investors need to comply with a number of criteria - either by regulation or imposed by the issuer himself in order to be eligible for holding the tokens.
 The main technical difference between standard ERC-20 tokens and T-REX permissioned tokens resides in the transfer function of T-REX tokens being made conditional, the condition for a transaction to be executed being that the transfer manager approves it in accordance to the governance criteria defined for the token in question.
-However, despite this modification of the transfer function of the token, it is to be highlighted that, because the token structure is based on the ERC-20 tokens.
+However, despite this modification of the transfer function of the token, it is to be highlighted that, because the token structure is based on the ERC-20 standard, it remains fully compatible with all the available exchanges and tools based on ERC-20 tokens.